SamuelJForrest/forrest-records/README.md

 1. Tours: Add a section to the site which allows user's to search/buy tickets for an artist of their choice's tour.
 2. Membership: Add a means for users to sign up for a paid membership, which gives them access to perks such as pre-release sales and free shipping.
 3. Featured item on homepage: Add a section to the homepage in which admins can set a featured artist/product/blog.
+4. Double albums: Add a double album product type that is similar to an album, but has room for two tracklists.

 ## Technologies Used